Brevard Symphony Orchestra

-The Brevard Symphony Orchestra performs in the King Center, Melbourne, Florida.
+The Brevard Symphony Orchestra performs at the King Center, Melbourne, Florida at their Orchestra-in-Residence.
 The Center seats 1,880.
 BSO features an average of 65 paid musicians.
 The BSO offices are located at 780 South Apollo Blvd. in Melbourne.

 History

 In January 1954, an orchestra was needed to provide the accompaniment for a performance of The Mikado, which was being presented by the Northrop Glee Club.
 Thirteen musicians assembled for this purpose under the direction of Frederick Jaehne and called themselves the Brevard Light Concert Orchestra.
 After the conclusion of the show, they decided to remain together permanently.

 Concerts were held regularly for the next several years.
 In 1966, the Brevard Symphony Orchestra (BSO) incorporated as a non-profit organization.
 Joseph Kreines took over as conductor and implemented the first season series.

 In 1969, a Board of Directors from the community was formed.
 Maria Tunicka served as Music Director and Conductor of the BSO from 1976 to 1986.
 In 1986, the Board of Directors hired Kypros Markou for this position.
 During the 1987-88 season, Maestro Markou led the first performances of the BSO in the new Brevard Performing Arts Center (now known as the King Center for the Performing Arts), where the orchestra has been designated "orchestra-in-residence".